 Hang it up in your home or office so you can see it every day and quiz yourself on the control locations.
 By the time you get into the real-world cockpit, the layout will already be familiar.

-2. Current printed version of the FAR/AIM
+2. Current Printed Version of the FAR/AIM

-Part of learning to be a pilot is memorizing key portions of the Federal Aviation Regulations (FARs) and the Aeronautical Information Manual (AIM).
 These manuals contain the FAA regulations and operating standards you need to abide by.
 Plus, both your written test and checkride will include questions on this content.

 Pro Tip: Break out the sticky notes and highlighters to mark up your printed copy of the FAR/AIM.
 This will make it easier to study for your tests.